LorenMin107/TodoApp/docs/tasks.md

 ## Code Organization and Architecture

-8. [ ] Refactor authentication module
+8. [x] Refactor authentication module
-   - Split auth.py into smaller modules (login, registration, 2FA, password reset)
+   - Split auth.py into smaller modules (login, registration, 2FA, password reset) ✓
-   - Create a dedicated token management module
+   - Create a dedicated token management module ✓
-   - Improve separation of concerns
+   - Improve separation of concerns ✓
+   - Created auth package with dedicated modules for each component
+   - Moved token management to its own module
+   - Updated imports in all affected files

 9. [ ] Implement dependency injection
    - Create a proper DI container